We may get commissions for purchases made through links in this post.

 What causes constipation in cats?

 As described above, anything which makes feces stay inside the colon for longer than necessary can in itself cause constipation.
-There are also other conditions which cause the fecal matter in the bowels to become harder and drier than it should be.
+There are also other conditions that cause the fecal matter in the bowels to become harder and drier than it should be.
 With that in mind, common causes include –

-1. Behavior-related litterbox avoidance.
+1. Behavior-related litterbox avoidance

 Any behavioral problem that keeps your cat from using the litterbox can cause constipation.
 Your cat may avoid the litterbox because it’s too dirty, or because he or she doesn’t like its location or the type of litter used.
 Issues of territorial aggression in a multi-cat household can lead to a sense of insecurity when in the box and make some cats avoid it altogether.
 Possible causes for behavior-related litterbox avoidance are discussed in the following articles: